 Cross-training is a form of active recovery.
 By switching up the workout, the athlete engages different muscles, giving other tissues more time to recover.

-Nutrition’s Role in Recovery
+Nutrition’s Natural Role in Post-Workout Recovery

 Protein isn’t the only nutrient people should think about to recover from a hard workout.